MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/installation/installation-process-stops.md

 ---
-title: Office 365 or Office 2013 installation process stops at the 10% - Configuring stage
+title: Microsoft 365 or Office 2013 installation process stops at the 10% - Configuring stage
-description: Resolves an issue in which the Office 365 or Office 2013 installation process stops at the 10% - Configuring stage.
+description: Resolves an issue in which the Microsoft 365 or Office 2013 installation process stops at the 10% - Configuring stage.
 author: MaryQiu1987
 manager: dcscontentpm
 localization_priority: Normal